Amalfi-Festival/amalfi-festival-org/excursions-and-activities.md

 * **Villa Cimbrone** – Purchased and remodeled by Lord William Beckett in 1904, this beautiful architectural phenomenon is an eclectic mix of styles and eras, archeological relics and souvenirs of Beckett’s own extensive travels.
 The luxuriant garden is filled with decorative elements including fountains, small temples, pavilions, statues, and paths which culminate in the “Terrace of the Infinite," known as one of the most beautiful views in the whole world.
 * **Oscar Niemeyer Auditorium** - A controversial international design legend, it is a powerful work of modern architecture whose 400-seat amphitheater has been likened to a “sheet of white paper blowing in the wind.”
 {%- endcapture -%}
-{%- include site/festival/excursion-listing.md excursion-name="Ravello" hero-image="ravello.jpg" description=description -%}
+{%- include site/festival/excursion-listing.md outing-slug="ravello" hero-image="ravello.jpg" description=description -%}

 {%- capture description -%}